Martin de Porres: Death and commemoration

 Martin was a friend of both Saint Juan Macías, a fellow Dominican lay brother, and Saint Rose of Lima, another lay Dominican.
 By his death on 3 November 1639, he had won the affection and respect of many of his fellow Dominicans as well as a host of people outside the priory.
 Word of his miracles had made him known as a saint throughout the region.
 As his body was displayed to allow the people of the city to pay their respects, each person snipped a tiny piece of his habit to keep as a relic.

 When the body of de Porres was exhumed after 25 years, it was reportedly found intact, and exuded a fine fragrance.
 Letters to Rome pleaded for his beatification; the decree affirming the heroism of his virtues was issued in 1763 by Pope Clement XIII.
 Pope Gregory XVI beatified Martin de Porres on 29 October 1837, and the cause for his canonization was opened on 8 June 1926.

 Pope John XXIII canonized him in Rome on 6 May 1962.
-He is the patron saint of people of mixed race, and of innkeepers, barbers, public health workers and more, with a feast day on November 3, also commemorated in the Calendar of Saints of the Church of England.
+He is the patron saint of people of mixed race, and of innkeepers, barbers, public health workers and more, with a feast day on November 3.
+He is also commemorated within the Church of England as a friar.